ericasaywhat/Epidemix/reports/final_report.md

 4. Triad formation (TF), Holme and Kim's modification of the Barabási-Albert model: If an edge was added in the previous PA step, add one more edge from _v_ to a randomly-selected neighbor of _w_.
 If there remains no other pair to connect (all neighbors of _w_ are already connected to _v_), do another PA step instead.

 Figure 1 displays the results of our replication.
-Our replication results are close to the results from Holme and Kim's experiment, so we believe that we successfully replicated their project.
+Our replication results are close to the results from Holme and Kim's experiment.
+We expect higher values for clustering and mean degrees for our Holme Kim experiment than the results we display under _Holme Kim Expected_ because the results under _Holme Kim Expected_ are results from the Barabási-Albert model, which Holme and Kim change to yield higher clustering and shorter path lengths in their experiment.

 ### Results of Replication